Blog

 What is Dynamic Data Masking?

-Dynamic data masking is the process of replacing sensitive data in use rather than at the source.
-With dynamic data masking, data is changed during delivery, or presentation of the data.
-The original data is not changed.
+Dynamic data masking is the process of replacing sensitive data during the data retrieval process, rather than at the source.
+With dynamic masking, data is changed during delivery or presentation of the data.
+The original source data is not changed.

 For example, a customer service rep might see XXX-XX-0341 on their screen, but back in the database, the full SSN is still intact.